Institute of Conservation: Publications and Communications

-Special Interest Groups and Networks
+Special Interest Groups

-Icon supports Special Interest Groups and Networks which are the engine of professional engagement, offering programmes of conferences, workshops and other networking events.
+Icon supports 28 Special Interest Groups which are the engine of professional engagement, offering programmes of conferences, workshops and other networking events.
 The special interest groups are Archaeology, Books and Paper, Care of Collections, Ceramics and Glass, Ethnography, Furniture and Wooden Objects, Gilding and Decorative Surfaces, Heritage Science, Historic Interiors, Metals, Paintings, Photographic Materials, Stained Glass, Stone and Wall Paintings and Textiles.
 Its Networks are Higher Education Institutions, Contemporary Art, Documentation, Dynamic Objects (including clocks), Emerging Professionals, Environmental Sustainability, Modern Materials and Pest Management.
-There are also Groups for Scotland and Northern Ireland.
-Icon has informal links with the National Heritage Ironwork Group.
+There are also Groups for Scotland, Wales, and Northern Ireland.

 Cooperation

 Icon is a founding member of the National Heritage Science Forum and a member of the Heritage Alliance.
-It works with Historic England, and has links with Museums, Archives and Libraries Division of the Welsh Government and Historic Scotland.
+It works with Historic England, and has links with Museums, Archives and Libraries Division of the Welsh Government and Historic Environment Scotland (HES).

 In 1991 (as UKIC and IPC), it was a founding member of the European Confederation of Conservator-Restorers' Organisations, from which it withdrew in 2007.

 Icon contributes to the development of conservation standards under the auspices of the British Standards Institution.
-Icon also works in liaison with the International Institute for Conservation, also based in London, and its members contribute to the work of the Conservation Committee of the International Council of Museums.
+Icon works in liaison with the International Institute for Conservation, also based in London, and its members contribute to the work of the Conservation Committee of the International Council of Museums.
 It works closely with the Society for the Protection of Ancient Buildings.